Open-KO/kodb-util/README.md

 * use your `sa` login
 * configure a user with similar permissions

-You'll need a copy of `OpenKO-db` to run this program against.
-This is set up as a git submodule (explained below), but you can override it in your settings with schemaConfig.dir
+You'll need a copy of [OpenKO-db](https://github.com/Open-KO/OpenKO-db) to run this program against.
+This is set up as a git submodule (explained below), but you can override it in your settings with `genConfig.schemaDir`.

-(TODO:  Link OpenKO-db repo when opened under OpenKO org)

 ## Dependencies
 The following commands assume that you have a terminal open in the root folder of the project.